Web Design in Abu Dhabi

 Enterprise governance and review cadence

 Multi-stakeholder review cycles, written sign-off at each milestone, design system documentation, handover documentation for internal teams.
-Our governance discipline comes from Saudi National Design System work — same patterns apply.
+Our governance discipline comes from building and running Mihbaj as a multi-tenant product — same patterns apply.

 Design system scaffolding where applicable

 For enterprise clients with multiple properties or sub-brands, we build proper design system scaffolding — token-level theming, component libraries, documentation.
-The same approach we used for Saudi Arabia's 10-ministry National Design System.
+The same approach we used for Mihbaj, our own multi-tenant platform.

 Our 5-step process for Abu Dhabi web design